wiseman-timelord/LlmCppPsAgent/README.md

 ### BACKBURNER:
 * Possible far-future functions, I may only implement with funding (see crowdfund on my profile, unable to work).
 1) Selection of, primary or secondary, graphics cards - currently there is the factor of the possibility of breaking hardware, as have issue with tight slots on MATX motherboard.
 Require ASRock ATX AM4 motherboard with 2/3 PCIE slots 4 DIMM with space between PCIE slots, such as some of the, B450 or B550.
-Additionally AMD =>12GB Headless GPU would be motivation.
+Additionally AMD =>12GB Headless GPU would be great motivation.

 ### NOTICES:
 * Credit to "ggerganov" for his work on [Llama.Cpp](https://github.com/ggerganov), this program would not run without the pre-compiled "main.exe" files he/his team has kindly compiled for most themes of hardware.